ksameersrk/kmean_knn_map_reduce/README.md

 - `preprocess3.py` - The preprocessing script to preprae the input for the problem 3.
 Combining the `input1.txt` and the labels.
 - `input3.txt` - The input to knn algorithm.
+- `driver3.py` - The hadoop job starter file.
+This will keep count of iterations and check for centroids convergence.
+- `mapper3.py` - mapper file
+- `reducer3.py` - reducer file and *LOGIC TO DO MAX VOTING AND ANALYZE RESULT*.
+- `output3.txt` - result written by the reducer.